 • The family whose origins we have traced back to enslavement in Jamaica that has provided one past and one current England international

-Click here for more info on the book and the authors, and to pre-order Football’s Black Pioneers – to be published in August, RRP £16.
+Click here for more info on the book and the authors – and to order Football’s Black Pioneers for just £16.

 Richard Johnson’s long-awaited debut, The A-Z of Weird & Wonderful Football Shirts, is already a critically acclaimed cult classic.
 Check out the feedback on the Must-Read Reviews link above!

 Order now and you’ll be one of the first kids in your street to own a copy.
 For the regular RRP of £15 you’ll also receive a bonus exclusive set of four limited-edition W&W postcards – you can check them out in the Conker Shop!

 From the first woollen jumpers to the latest ultra-light jerseys, football shirts have always been a huge part of a football club’s identity.
 Seeing your team take the field in their traditional colours instils a great sense of pride in a fan.
 But what if your heroes ran out looking like the Incredible Hulk, or as if they’d been skinned alive?
 How about a team of giant hotdogs, or 11 broccoli florets?